JellyB1/Overkill-OSX/README.md

-OverKill: An app that stop’s iTunes and iPhotos from being annoying when you are working with xCode.
+OverKill: An app that stop’s iTunes and iPhotos from being annoying when you are working with Xcode.

 http://www.mediafire.com/file/r5weqgavmckjqff/Overkill.app.zip

 I created this app for other OSX/iOS Developers who are tired of having iPhoto and iTunes open on them while in the middle of development because of reattaching the USB cable.

-Please note: This app will force quit iPhotos and iTunes ONLY when you have xCode open.
+Please note: This app will force quit iPhotos and iTunes ONLY when you have Xcode open.

 So, the backstory.